tf-coreml/tf-coreml/README.md

 - TF graph should not contain cycles (which are generally due to control flow ops like `if`, `while`, `map`, etc.)
 - Must have `NHWC` ordering (Batch size, Height, Width, Channels) for image feature map tensors
 - Must not contain tensors with rank greater than 4 (`len(tensor.shape) <= 4`)
-- the converter produces CoreML model with float values.
+- The converter produces CoreML model with float values.
 A quantized TF graph (such as the style transfer network in supported models above) gets converted into a float CoreML model.

 ## Directories:
 - "tfcoreml": the tfcoreml package